-As a REIT, profits in respect of our UK property rental business are exempt from UK corporation tax, provided that we meet a number of conditions including obligations to distribute at least 90% of our annual profits from our UK property rental business to our shareholders as a property income distributions each year.
+As a REIT, profits in respect of our UK property rental business are exempt from UK corporation tax provided that a number of conditions are met including obligations to distribute at least 90% of relevant annual profits from the UK property rental business to shareholders as a property income distribution each year.

-The Group is also subject to a number of taxes in the same way as non-REIT companies including: Corporation Tax on non-REIT income and gains; Stamp Duty Land Tax or the local equivalent; PAYE; Employer’s National Insurance; Business Rates; irrecoverable VAT; and various environmental taxes.
+The Group is also subject to a number of taxes including corporation tax on non-REIT income and gains; Stamp Duty Land Tax; Pay As You Earn; Employer’s National Insurance; Apprenticeship Levy; Business Rates; irrecoverable VAT; and various environmental taxes.

 Approach to risk management and governance arrangements in relation to UK taxation

-The effective assessment and management of risk (including tax risk) is key to the delivery of our strategy.
-The Board of Directors has responsibility for establishing the group’s appetite for risk based on the balance of potential risks and returns in achieving its strategic objectives and has overall responsibility for identifying and managing risk.
-Risk management is embedded in our culture, and employee training.
+The effective assessment and management of risk (including tax risk) is key to the delivery of the Group’s strategy.
+The Board of Directors has the responsibility of establishing the Group’s appetite for risk based on the balance of potential risks and returns in achieving its strategic objectives and has overall responsibility for identifying and managing risk.
+Risk management is embedded in Canary Wharf’s culture, and employee training.

-The Chief Finance Officer (‘CFO’) is the Board member with executive responsibility for tax matters and our appointed Senior Accounting Officer.
-The CFO and Director of Tax provide quarterly Tax reports which includes material tax issues and risks to the Board.
+The Chief Finance Officer (‘CFO’) has executive responsibility for the Group’s tax matters and is the appointed Senior Accounting Officer.
+The CFO and Director of Tax provide updates to the Board for all material tax issues and risks affecting the Group.

 Day-to-day management of the Group’s tax affairs is the responsibility of the Director of Tax who reports directly to the CFO.
-The tax team is led by the Director of Tax, and to meet our commitments we seek to employ appropriately qualified professionals and ensure that appropriate training is provided for employees involved in tax process.
+The tax team is led by the Director of Tax, and to meet its commitments it seeks to employ appropriately qualified professionals and ensure that appropriate training is provided for employees involved in the tax process.

 Management of tax risk is achieved through:

-- The audit committee whose key responsibilities include the monitoring and review of the effectiveness of our internal control and risk management framework and overall approach to monitoring areas of risk, including prevention of the facilitation of tax evasion;
+- The audit committee whose key responsibilities include the monitoring and review of the effectiveness of the Group’s internal control and risk management framework and overall approach to monitoring areas of risk, including prevention of the facilitation of tax evasion;

 - Working with business units to ensure that the Director of Tax is aware of strategies and transactions at an early stage so that the tax consequences and risks can be identified and managed;